pcardotatgit/check_observable_dispositions_in_CTR_from_an_observable_list/README.md

 any string before the observable ....:"https://catatonic-judge.000webhostapp.com/"... and any string after the sha.
 The line must contain one observable to check;No Verdict;Good News
 ```

-All that means is that you can copy and paste into the **SHA256.txt** file, the whole content of any log file, from any security sensors as far the log are a readable text , and then you will be able to identify all malicious observable that it contains.
-The log file can be large.
+All that means is that you can copy and paste into the **logs.txt** file, the whole content of any log file, from any security sensors as far the log are a readable text , and then you will be able to identify all malicious observable that it contains.

+**Remark :** The log file can be large.
 The script had been tested with logs that contains 10 000 observables.
 It takes 2h30 to check 10 000 observables.
+And as I don't manage the ThreatResponse Request Rate limit limitation...
+I had to restart the script 2 times for 10 000 observables.
+In one run the script handle 3900 observables for one hour.

-Don't hesitate to modify the code in order to directly read to log file you want to analyse.
+Don't hesitate to modify the code in order to directly read to log file you want to analyse from any location !

 At the same time the script create a file named **sha256_observables.txt** that will contain only sha256s.